 The U.S. Trade and Development Agency (USTDA) is an independent U.S. government foreign assistance agency that links U.S. businesses, and their best practices and advanced technologies, to global infrastructure project opportunities.
 USTDA promotes economic growth in emerging economies by facilitating the participation of U.S. businesses in the planning and execution of priority development projects in host countries.
 The Agency’s objectives are to help build the infrastructure for trade, match U.S. technological expertise with overseas development needs, and help create lasting business partnerships between the United States and emerging market economies.

-USTDA’s programs support $74 in exports of U.S.-manufactured goods and services for every $1 programmed for priority development projects in emerging markets.
-The Agency’s programs have generated over $53 billion in U.S. exports, supporting an estimated 300,000 U.S. jobs, since USTDA’s inception.
-The Agency was ranked as the #1 best place to work among small and independent agencies in OPM's Federal Employee Viewpoint Survey in 2014 and 2013.
+USTDA’s programs support $104 in exports of U.S.-manufactured goods and services for every $1 programmed for priority development projects in emerging markets.
+The Agency’s programs have generated over $4.9 billion billion in U.S. exports since USTDA’s inception.

 Specific duties vary by office but may include: